junrui-liu/patina/src/overview/overview.md

-# Language Overview
+# Overview

 > This chapter gives an informal overview of the Patina language.
-More precise specifications can be found in the description of the corresponding programming projects.
+More precise specifications can be found in the next chapter.

-A Patina program is a list of function definitions, one of which must be the `main` function that acts as the entry point of the program:
+A Patina program consists of a list of function definitions, one of is a function called `main` that acts as the entry point of the program:
 ```rust,no_run,noplayground
 fn my_function(<arg_name>: <arg_type>) -> <return_type> {
   ... // body of my_function